Techtalk

 IoT devices, microcontroller-based applications

-The choice of the appropriate system depends heavily on the requirements of your application.
-For maximum flexibility and industrial durability, the embedded Linux distribution GELIn from Ginzinger electronic systems has been used for many years in countless customer projects and has proven itself.
+The choice of the right system depends heavily on the requirements of your application.
+For maximum flexibility and industrial durability, the Embedded Linux Distribution GELIn from Ginzinger electronic systems, which has been used in countless customer projects for many years, has also established itself.
 GELin combines the adaptability of Linux with specially developed features for embedded systems and customer-specific HMIs.

-When standard solutions reach their limits, the strengths of customized approaches often become apparent.
-GELin is a distribution for customer-specific embedded hardware-software platforms that has been proven for over 15 years.
+When standard solutions reach their limits, the strength of tailor-made approaches often becomes apparent.
+GELin has proven itself and has been in use for over 15 years as a distribution for customer-specific embedded hardware-software platforms.